pgupta26dec/gen-ai-cold-email-generator/README.md

 # gen-ai-cold-email-generator

-An end-to-end LLM project creates a cold email generator using Llama 3.1, ChromaDB, LangChain, and Streamlit to streamline outreach for software service companies.
+An end-to-end LLM project creates a cold email generator using Llama 3.1, ChromaDB, LangChain, and Streamlit to streamline outreach for software service companies.<br>

 Highlights
-📧 Cold Email Generator: Simplifies outreach for software services. \n 💻 Llama 3.1: Utilizes powerful open-source LLM for email crafting. \n 🗃️ ChromaDB: Employs vector database for skill and portfolio matching.\n 🌐 LangChain: Facilitates web scraping and data extraction effectively.\n 🚀 Streamlit UI: Builds a user-friendly interface for project interaction.\n 🌍 Real-World Application: Designed for companies like TCS and Infosys.\n 👨‍💼 Sales Efficiency: Aids business development in competitive markets.\n\n Key Insights
+📧 Cold Email Generator: Simplifies outreach for software services.<br>
+💻 Llama 3.1: Utilizes powerful open-source LLM for email crafting.<br>
+🗃️ ChromaDB: Employs vector database for skill and portfolio matching.<br>
+🌐 LangChain: Facilitates web scraping and data extraction effectively.<br>
+🚀 Streamlit UI: Builds a user-friendly interface for project interaction.<br>
+🌍 Real-World Application: Designed for companies like TCS and Infosys.<br>
+👨‍💼 Sales Efficiency: Aids business development in competitive markets.<br><br>
+Key Insights
 📈 Market Need: The project addresses the competitive landscape of software services by improving cold email strategies, essential for winning projects.\n
 🤖 LLM Utilization: Using Llama 3.1 allows for sophisticated text generation, enhancing the quality of outreach communication to potential clients.\n